How to Store Your Eggs in Lime Water: Preserve Eggs Easily

 - A food-safe plastic bucket.

-You can store up to 18 eggs in a half-gallon mason jar.
+Up to 18 eggs can be stored in a half-gallon mason jar.
 A good option here is the wide-mouth Ball Half Gallon Jar from Amazon.
 It has a tight lid and doesn’t contain bisphenol A (BPAs).

-If you’re storing up to three dozen eggs, you can use this 1790 1 Gallon Glass Jar from Amazon.
-It’s airtight, leak-proof and toxin-free.
-If you have dozens of eggs to store, you can get as many of those jars as you need.
+If you’re storing up to three dozen eggs, you can use a wide-mouth 1 gallon glass jar.
+Choose one airtight, leak-proof and toxin-free.
+If you have more than three dozen eggs, you can get as many of those jars as you need.

 Another option is the more compact choice of using ceramic containers or food-safe plastic buckets.